 Checking out this Image

-First things that comes with this image is it runs on a Debian distribution rather than the Raspbian that the image from retropie’s website comes with.
+The first things that come with this image is it runs on a Debian distribution rather than the Raspbian that the image from RetroPie’s website comes with.

-now back to the image itself the theme is not one of my favourite emulation station themes and I tried it out for a while and just grew tired of it so this will likely go and I will likely switch over to the Tronkyfran Theme which I like and is really popular I aslo hate the splash screen when booting up so that will be replaced aswell.
+Now back to the image itself the theme is not one of my favourite emulation station themes and I tried it out for a while and just grew tired of it so this will likely go and I will likely switch over to the Tronkyfran Theme which I like and is really popular I also hate the splash screen when booting up so that will be replaced as well.

-But there are things I really like in this image including the bios folder is much cleaner than my own image and most of the games that are on my own image are on it but there is a few tweaks I will make here too many to mention on here to how I want them to look‚ Other than that I can work with this image easily and give it a thumbs up ! and it was actually fun to play the arcade games on this image of which there are over 600 nice.
+But there are things I really like in this image‚ including the bios folder is much cleaner than my own image and most of the games that have on my own image been on it‚ but there are a few tweaks I will make here too many to mention on here to how I want them to look‚ Other than that I can work with this image easily and give it a thumbs up!
+And it was actually fun to play the arcade games on this image of which there are over 600 nice.

 Advice and Cautions